 - a) The ordinary working hours shall be worked in a 10 day/ 2 week cycle, Monday to Friday inclusive with eight hours worked for each nine [9] days, and with 0.8 of an hour on each of those days accruing toward the tenth day and can be taken as a paid day off.
-The tenth day shall be known as the Rostered Day Off or 'RDO'. - b) RDO's shown as Other RDO's in the RDO Calendar (Appendix E) can be worked and banked. - c) Accrued RDO time may be used for a paid Saturday up to 7.2 hours during Designated Shutdown Long weekends. - d) Where RDOs are taken they are paid at the ordinary time rate paid to Employees at the time of taking the RDO, and on all RDOs payment shall include the daily 'Fares & Travelling Allowance', and any applicable allowances as prescribed by this Agreement. - e) For clarity, 26 RDOs shall be accrued by an Employee in each twelve months continuous service. - f) Each day of paid leave taken and any public holiday occurring during any cycle of two weeks will be a day worked for accrual purposes. - g) Employees who have not worked a complete ten day/two-week cycle, shall receive pro-rata accrual entitlements for the first RDO or group of RDOs falling after their commencement of
+The tenth day shall be known as the Rostered Day Off or 'RDO'. - b) RDO's shown as Other RDO's in the RDO Calendars (Appendix E) can be worked or banked. - c) Accrued RDO time may be used for a paid Saturday up to 7.2 hours during Designated Shutdown Long weekends. - d) Where RDOs are taken they are paid at the ordinary time rate paid to Employees at the time of taking the RDO, and on all RDOs payment shall include the daily 'Fares & Travelling Allowance', and any applicable allowances as prescribed by this Agreement. - e) For clarity, up to 26 RDOs shall be accrued by an Employee in each twelve months continuous service. - f) Each day of paid leave taken and any public holiday occurring during any cycle of two weeks will be a day worked for accrual purposes. - g) Employees who have not worked a complete ten day/two-week cycle, shall receive prorata accrual entitlements for the RDO, or group of RDOs.
+RDOs will be paid in full as they occur.